Join Our Team

-Location: ERA’s main offices are located in San Francisco, CA, however remote work is expected through December 31, 2020, or so long as demanded by COVID-19.
-ERA is willing to relocate the right candidate to San Francisco, and/or consider candidates willing to be bicoastal.
+Location: ERA’s main offices are located in San Francisco, CA, with remote work so long as demanded by COVID-19.
+ERA is able to offer a moving stipend to the Bay Area, and/or consider candidates from the NY-DC corridor who are willing to be bicoastal.

 Compensation: Salary will depend on experience.
-The salary range is $120,000-150,000.
-ERA also offers a work environment that values work/life balance and a competitive benefits package that includes employer paid group medical and dental coverage for team members and dependents; Flexible Spending Plan; generous vacation, paid personal time off, and paid sick leave; 13 paid holidays per year; and an optional a 403b retirement plan, with potential employer matching opportunity after one year of employment (based on organizational budget and discretion of the Executive Director.)
+The salary range is $130,000-160,000.
+ERA also offers a work environment that values work/life balance and a competitive benefits package that includes employer paid group medical and dental coverage for team members and dependents; Flexible Spending and Commuter Plans; generous vacation and personal paid time off, and paid sick leave; 13 paid holidays per year; and an optional 403b retirement plan, with potential employer matching opportunity after one year of employment (based on organizational budget and discretion of the Executive Director).

-- Provide strategic direction of ERA’s legal programs, projects, and impact litigation.
+- Provide strategic direction for ERA’s legal programs, projects, and impact litigation.

 - Develop and implement goals and priorities for the legal program, including national and multi-state growth, to further the strategic plan approved by the Board of Directors.

-- Work in partnership with key ERA Directors & staff to implement integrated advocacy campaigns and high impact strategies utilizing legal, strategic communications, public education, legislative and community mobilizing programs.
+- Work in partnership with key ERA Directors and staff to implement integrated advocacy campaigns and high impact strategies utilizing legal, strategic communications, public education, legislative and community mobilizing programs.

 - Ensure regular robust program evaluation is conducted, including the development and tracking of evaluation metrics on an annual basis.
 Leverage evaluation results to inform strategic program decisions.

-- Work closely with ERA’s Development Director & staff to develop and nurture funding opportunities.
+- Work closely with ERA’s Development Director and staff to develop and nurture funding opportunities.
 Manage legal team’s role in grant applications, grant deliverable tracking, and reporting.

 - Advocate for civil rights and gender justice and serve as a spokesperson for ERA both with media and as a public speaker, as appropriate.

-- J.D. from an accredited law school and membership in good standing with the California Bar – or admission to the California Bar within one year of hire – is required.
+- J.D. from an accredited law school and membership in good standing with the California Bar – or admission to the California Bar within one year of hire.

-- They will be an experienced civil litigator with substantive knowledge and understanding of constitutional law and civil rights issues related to ERA’s mission, and a demonstrated commitment to the preservation and vigorous enforcement of the civil rights of women and girls.
+- Experienced civil litigator in state/federal courts with substantive knowledge and understanding of constitutional law and civil rights issues related to ERA’s mission, and a demonstrated commitment to the preservation and vigorous enforcement of the civil rights of women and girls.

-- They will have demonstrated experience serving as a spokesperson and thought leader on social justice issues.
+- Demonstrated experience serving as a spokesperson and thought leader on social justice issues.
 Prior media experience preferred.

-- They will have experience managing legal budgets.
-They will have enthusiasm for and proven ability to develop funds and business to further organizational goals, and the ability to manage grant deliverables.
+- Experience managing legal budgets and enthusiasm for and proven ability to develop funds and business to further organizational goals and to manage grant deliverables.

-- They will have the proven ability to successfully manage and mentor employees, a commitment to diversity and equity, and experience working with and engaging diverse communities, clients and coalition partners including non-attorneys.
+- Proven ability to successfully manage and mentor employees, a commitment to the values and principles of diversity and equity, and experience working with and engaging diverse communities, clients and coalition partners including non-attorneys.

 - Success in this position will require strong self-motivation, a demonstrated capacity to work in a timely and professional manner under multiple deadlines, and the ability to coordinate with and manage legal staff, other organizational employees and leaders, and outside partners.